Manoj-M-V/FlimFetch/README.md

 # FilmFetch

 FilmFetch is a Movie app created by using React.
-This app provides you with information about movies u search for.
+This app provides you with information about movies u search for.<br>
+Here is the to chrck it out -> https://filmfetch.netlify.app/